“Think it is a false about the Germans doing so much…”

 In his sixth letter home from Camp Lee, Virginia, to his sister Minnie Riggle, US Army Wagoner (mule team driver) Lester Scott, a World War I soldier from Wheeling, West Virginia, informs his sister that rumors of his illness and hospitalization are “a bad mistake.”
 In fact, he feels better than he ever has in his life.
 He discusses a recreational trip away from camp during which many games were played and how all the mule drivers have been moved to the same barracks.
 He promises to have a picture taken to send home.
 He doesn’t think he’ll be in any danger hauling supplies but believes the American troops will “scatter” the Germans.
 He mentions Dutch Riggle, the brother of his sister’s husband, and our second letter writer, who is also at Camp Lee.

 Lester Scott was drafted in 1917 and trained at Camp Lee, where so many Wheeling soldiers were trained.
 And, like so many of his Ohio Valley comrades, he served in the 314th Field Artillery Supply Company, Battery “A,” 80th (Blue Ridge) Division in France.
-This is his fifth letter from Camp Lee, dated 100 years ago today, November 2, 1917.
+This is his sixth letter from Camp Lee, dated 100 years ago today, November 2, 1917.

 To listen to the podcast, visit our SoundCloud page, or subscribe through your favorite podcast app.